benjiebob/WLDO/README.md

   </tbody>
 </table>

+Note that we have recently updated tables in the arxiv version of our WLDO paper to account for some fixed dataset annotations and an improved version of PCK.
+More details can be found in the paper.

 ## Demo

 To run the model on a series of images, place the images in a directory, and call the script demo.py.